skerkour/kerkour.com/README.md

 # [kerkour.com](https://kerkour.com)

-The journey of a developer turned entrepreneur.
+The journey of a software craftsman.
 By the creator of [Bloom](https://bloom.sh) and author of [Black Hat Rust](https://academy.kerkour.com/black-hat-rust).

 https://kerkour.com